qingqingqingli/qingqingqingli/README.md

 ### Hello world! 🌏

-I'm Qing and currently studying software engineering 👩‍💻 at [Codam](https://www.codam.nl/en/) (part of [42 network](https://www.codam.nl/en/the-42-network)).
+I'm Qing and currently working as a junior iOS developer at IKEA. 👩‍💻

-Prior to Codam, I worked as a political journalist 🎤 (*in China*), travel consultant 🏖️ (*in the Maldives*), and marketing & customer experience consultant 👩‍💼 (*in The Netherlands*).
+Before studying at [Codam](https://www.codam.nl/en/), I worked as a political journalist 🎤 (*in China*), travel consultant 🏖️ (*in the Maldives*), and marketing & customer experience consultant 👩‍💼 (*in The Netherlands*).
 Learning programming has transformed my skillsets and introduced me to a fascinating tech world 🌐.

 I post projects completed at Codam and other personal projects here, which are written in: